 Anubhav Sinha has also quite subtly added political commentary to the film.
 There is the mention of Ramdhari Singh Dinkar's poem Samar Sesh Hai.
 Amrita's father speaks some lines from the same poem.
 Samar sesh hai, nahi pap ka bhagi keval vyaadh, jo tatasth the samay likhega unka bhi apradh.
 The war is not over, the hunter alone must not partake the sin; time will judge those who stood by and watched.
 This indictment of bystanders also harks back to the neutrality dialogue in Article 15, where Ayan, on being asked to remain neutral, replies that staying neutral when a fire is raging means standing with the ones who lit it.
 There are other tiny political items in Thappad.
 The news playing on television is about the internet blockade.
 There are free press awards; one of them was given to a journalist named Rohit.
 At some other point, Rohit says Salve is overrated.
 There is Jaisingh as well.
 The name and professions of these characters seem way too similar to some (in)famous real-life people.

 Early in the film, Amrita asks Vikram if she should learn to drive, but he brushes it off, saying she should first learn to make parathas without burning her fingers.
 Life comes full circle.
 After her divorce, Amrita drives back in her car.
 She even makes parathas.
 Not for anyone else but for own self.
-Throughout the film, she keeps wondering if she is doing right or wrong.
+Throughout the film, she wonders if she is doing right or wrong.
 Her father assures her if the voice of her heart is saying it is right, then it must be right.
 If she finds happiness or not, that time will tell, but for now, she has found a sky of her own.
 A sky of her very own.

 Trivia: